“Wow, that is beautiful,” Wyn said appreciatively

 has YOUR home world got to commend it to my use?”

-lots of things,” he said.
+“Oh, lots of things,” he said.
 “Rich planet.
-Lots of minerals.
+Lots of

-in the stuff.”
-As he spoke, images appeared on a screen behind his
+Smothered in the stuff.”
+As he spoke, images appeared on a screen

-head.
-Images of a beautiful planet with lots of red desert but watered
+behind his head - images of a beautiful planet with lots of red desert

-places too.
-A place of learning and culture and reason, a place rich in
+but watered places too - a place of learning and culture and reason, a

-natural resources.
-“Lutanium toys in the breakfast cereal,”
+place rich in natural resources.
+“Lutanium toys in the breakfast

-The Doctor giggled.
-Lutanium was a rare precious metal, valued by all
+cereal,” The Doctor giggled.
+Lutanium was a rare precious metal,

-who place a value on such things.
-That it was found in only small quantities
+valued by all who place a value on such things.
+That it was found in only

 being harvested by ones as enterprising as ourselves?”